leabs/Wordpress-Custom-Theme/wp-content/plugins/secondary-title/readme.txt

 5. A section of Secondary Title's settings page.

 == Changelog ==

+= 2.0.2 =
+* Added full support for [All in One SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/) 3.0.
+[Use `%secondary_title%`](https://semperplugins.com/documentation/title-settings/) to display.
+* Added note reminding that *Input field* and *Column position* option only apply when using Classical Editor in WordPress versions with Gutenberg (>= 5.0).
+* Cosmetic changes to the plugin's settings page.

 = 2.0.1 =
 * Hotfix: Moved file `admin/settings.php` to `includes/setings.php` due to PHP complications.